Barrie Gavin

-Early years
+Early life

-Barrie Gavin was educated at St Paul's School, and studied history at Corpus Christi College, Cambridge from 1954 to 1957.
+Gavin was born in Stanmore, London on 10 June 1935.
+His parents were John Gavin and Margaret Gavin (née Elder).
+He was educated at St Paul's School, and studied history at Corpus Christi College, Cambridge from 1954 to 1957.
 He joined the BBC as an assistant film editor in 1961.
 With the opening of BBC Two in 1964 he began to direct programmes principally about music.

-In the early years of BBC2 there was regular coverage of chamber music and Gavin learnt his craft with many studio-based productions.
-His experience in the cutting room led inevitably to the making of film documentaries.
+In the early years of BBC2, there was regular coverage of chamber music, and Gavin learnt his craft with many studio-based productions.
+These experiences led to his work as a documentary filmmaker.
+Gavin subsequently worked at London Weekend Television and the British Film Institute in the 1970s before returning to the BBC.

 Collaboration with Pierre Boulez

-In 1966 his fascination with contemporary music brought him into contact with the French composer and conductor Pierre Boulez.
-Over the next 40 years they collaborated on a series of analytical documentaries on the founding fathers of 20th-century music: Schoenberg, Berg, Webern, Bartók, Stravinsky, Ives, Varese, Messiaen and of course Boulez himself.
+In 1966, his interest in contemporary music brought him into contact with Pierre Boulez.
+Over the next 40 years, they collaborated on a series of analytical documentaries on the founding fathers of 20th-century music: Schoenberg, Berg, Webern, Bartók, Stravinsky, Ives, Varese, Messiaen and of course Boulez himself.
 They made twelve films together: